srirangav/pdfview/README.txt

 History:

-    v.0.3.3  Add -P option to the MacOSX version to print counts only on pages with matches
-    v.0.3.2  Add -l option to the MacOSX version so that pdfview will stop searching as soon as the first match is found
+    v.0.3.3  Add -P option to the MacOSX version to print counts only on pages with matches and -L option to print filenames only when there are no matches in the file v.0.3.2  Add -l option to the MacOSX version so that pdfview will stop searching as soon as the first match is found